 The following requirements and attachments must be included as part of the submission to the Department for an Environmental Easement.
 Upon completion of the review, an attorney must sign the checklist indicating that they have fully completed the checklist.
 The Department will not accept submissions which have not been signed as being accurate and complete by both the Remedial Party and Attorney.
 Where the property owner is not the Remedial Party, the Department also requires the Owner to sign the checklist.
-The checklist (4 page PDF) (72 KB) (updated October 2013), is also available in Portable Document Format (PDF).
+The Environmental Easement Checklist and Certification (PDF) (52 KB) (updated November 2014), is also available in Portable Document Format (PDF).

-The information listed below is general, and not meant to be inclusive of all the requirements listed in the checklist/certification.
-The express requirements for completing an environmental easement are provided by DEC to the Remedial Party as part of the easement package.
+The requirements for completing an environmental easement are provided by DEC to the Remedial Party as part of the easement package.

 - Current deed has been reviewed and correct name of owner has been verified.

-- Ownership of the property has been matched with Title Report.
+- Ownership of the property must match with Current Deed.